andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 ### 1.1.4 Test scope

-- Tests in scope: __User Management__ and __Job__ section of __Admin__ module which were defined in software requirement specification need to be tested: functional testing, GUI testing and Usability testing.
+- Tests in scope: __User Management__ and __Job__ section of __Admin__ module which were defined in software requirement specification need to be tested: Functional testing, GUI testing and Usability testing.
 - Tests not in scope: acceptance testing, performance testing, integrations of the __Admin__ module with other modules, compatibility testing with multiple browsers and portability testing across multiple environments.

+### 1.1.5 Risks detected

+Project risks:
+- Lack of experience of the QA team
+- Short deadline of Zephyr Squad trial
+- Unavailability of test environment

+Product risks: validation constraints on the fields might be too restrictive to the end-user.